 - ENGL 278: Advanced Playwriting: Semester + Year

 - Other classes offered occasionally may also fill this requirment

 Students taking ENG 398: Internship in Theater, ENG 391: Independent Study, ENG 380: Advanced Seminar, or ENG 396: Honors Seminar with a dramatic literature/theatrical focus might also have those classes count toward the theater concentration.

-Study abroad options that focus on dramatic or theatrical work may also count toward this concentration.
+Study abroad options in London and Bath that focus on dramatic or theatrical work may also count toward this concentration.